We need to talk.

 Mother’s instinct is such bull.

-Please take your shoes off inside the house after preschool so that all the sand & tanbark goes everywhere.
+Kids, please take your shoes off inside the house after preschool & school so that all the sand & tanbark goes everywhere.
 I’ve just vacuumed so it’s totally fine.

-Gee, I hope there’s no chocolate soufflé on the menu.
+I really hope there’s no chocolate soufflé on the menu.

 Hitler was just misunderstood.